The 2020 Slacker Races will open registration on January 1, 2020, 12:01 a.m. MST!

 EARLY PACKET PICKUP AT RUNNERS ROOST IN LAKEWOOD:

-All online and mail-in entrants can do early packet pickup at Runners Roost in Lakewood on Wednesday, June 19, 2019, from 12:00 p.m to 6:30 p.m.
-You MUST BE registered by midnight on June 16th to be eligible for this early packet pickup.
+All online and mail-in entrants can do early packet pickup at Runners Roost in Lakewood on June TBD, 2020, from 12:00 p.m to 6:30 p.m.

 There will also be in-store registration at the Runners Roost in Lakewood in June!

 See map below for directions to Runners Roost.

 Friday, June 26, 2020

 Use the VALLEY location which is east of the main lodge and BASIN location.

 We have lots of freebies hosted by local nonprofits at the Finish Line so tuck a couple dollars in those running shorts!